Feykich/plugins-sp/README.md

-Outdated Plugins for CS:Source\n
+Outdated Plugins for CS:Source.
 Some of them will not work.